andrei021/100-days-of-code/r1-log.md

 ```

 ### Day 3
 Completed 5 more exercises in Java Masterclass course on Udemy.
-I really enjoy using methods :fearful:
+I really enjoy using methods :boom: